 - Compensation paid to Directors will neither unduly reward, nor unduly penalize, an individual for choosing to serve on the Airport Authority Board rather than on any other Board of Directors. - 2.
-Every two years, the Board will review market data and set compensation at a level generally consistent with the mid-range of that being paid to Directors of BC corporations of similar responsibility with assets within a reasonable range of the Authority's and Canadian Airport Authorities [the "Comparable Corporations" -- defined below]. - 3.
+Every two years, the Board will review market data and set compensation at a level generally consistent with the mid-range of that being paid to Directors of BC corporations of similar size and responsibility and Canadian Airport Authorities [the "Comparable Corporations" --defined below]. - 3.
 To reflect both the inherent responsibilities and the variable time commitments, each director will be paid through a combination of an annual retainer, and, fees for each meeting attended. - 4.
 To reflect the additional time and responsibility of serving as Chair of a Committee or Task Force, these Directors will receive additional compensation in the form of an Additional Annual Retainer. - 5.
-To reflect the extra fiduciary responsibilities and time commitments entailed in the role, the Chair of the Audit Committee's Additional Annual Retainer will be 125% of the Additional Annual Retainer. - 6.
+To reflect the extra legal responsibilities and time commitments entailed in the role, the Chair of the Audit Committee's Additional Annual Retainer will be 125% of the Additional Annual Retainer. - 6.
 The Board Chair will be paid an annual retainer, calculated as 275% of the average total annual compensation of the other Directors. - 7.
-The Comparable Corporations are: - A. Airport Authorities of Toronto, Montreal and Calgary. - B. British Columbia's three major government transportation companies: Translink, BC Ferries and Port Metro Vancouver; and, - C. 20 Corporations with operations in British Columbia, with assets within a reasonable range of the Authority's (i.e., 50% to 200%), whose shares are publicly traded. - 8.
+The Comparable Corporations are: - A. Airport Authorities of Toronto, Montreal and Calgary. - B. British Columbia's three major government transportation companies: Translink, BC Ferries and Port Metro Vancouver; and, - C. 20 Corporations in British Columbia, with assets greater than 1 Billion, whose shares are publically traded, adjusted to match the Authority's size. - 8.
 The Board will be guided by, but not bound by, the following calculation:

-(a + b + c) divided by 3 = mid-range of Comparable Corporations a = average of the average annual total compensation paid to Boards in group A;
+(a + b + c) divided by 3 = mid-range of Comparable Corporations